Ask The Designer “What is Your Style”?

 These ladies are all experts in their fields, and come from all walks of life around the world.
 Be sure to check out the entire Q& A Home Decor- 29 Day Challenge Event, where each week we will focus on topics from each of our guest bloggers.

 I personally think that interior design styles are constantly evolving, or improving.
 So what a fun set of discussion topics to ask my esteemed fellow colleagues, how they would classify their own personal home design style and what was the journey lead them to that style.
 It has truly been my distinct please to work with this talented group of ladies, and I’m sure you are going to love their decorating advice as much as I have.

-EXPERT DESIGNER-BLOG QUESTION: As a Interior Designer, I appreciate all styles and types of Interior Design.
+EXPERT DESIGNER-BLOG QUESTION: As an Interior Designer, I appreciate all styles and types of Interior Design.
 What would you classified your current “signature style” to be, and why did you choose it?

 Nicole Corr @Green Isle Landscaping

-As a fashion designer by trade I have over the years researched trends both by travelling the world and by watching peoples purchasing habits and also online / through magazines.
+As a fashion designer by trade I have over the years researched trends both by traveling the world and by watching peoples purchasing habits and also online / through magazines.
 So I can appreciate all types of designs styles.
-My personal current signature style is classical, I love antiques, master crafted furntiure with beautful fabrics, I love bright colours and nuetrals.
+My personal current signature style is classical, I love antiques, master crafted furniture with beautiful fabrics, I love bright colors and neutrals.
 I love cast iron and glass, stone and wood.
 I get great pleasure from sitting in a room that allows me to breath, lower my heart rate and sleep.
 My work like a very busy so I need a home that is a retreat.

 Susanne Stewart@ Life on Pearl Street